digital-medicine-research-group-UNAV/RNACOREX/Library/PLOS Code/README.md

 `edgeR` 4.0.16 +

---> In 'Clean Data' the final database is saved.
+--> In `Clean Data` the final database is saved.

---> 'PLOS Results' contains the main outputs of paper code.
+--> `PLOS Results` contains the main outputs of paper code.

 ### EXECUTION PROCESS

-*) 'plos_code.py' can be directly executed without running all the preprocessing as the Clean Data is already saved in 'Clean Data' folder.
+*) `plos_code.py` can be directly executed without running all the preprocessing as the Clean Data is already saved in 'Clean Data' folder.

 For full process execution:

-1) 'preprocessing_1.py' runs the first part of the preprocessing process.
+1) `preprocessing_1.py` runs the first part of the preprocessing process.

-2) 'DEG R/edgeR_DEG_bbdd.R' scripts executes the DEG of the specific 'data_deg_bbdd.csv' database.
+2) `DEG R/edgeR_DEG_bbdd.R` scripts executes the DEG of the specific 'data_deg_bbdd.csv' database.
 'DEG R/master.R' executes DEG for all databases.

-3) 'preprocessing_2.py' runs the second part of the preprocessing process using the DEG genes.
+3) `preprocessing_2.py` runs the second part of the preprocessing process using the DEG genes.
 Generates the final database and saves it in 'Clean Data' folder.

-4) 'plos_code.py' executes the script for building networks and extract metrics using RNACOREX.
+4) `plos_code.py` executes the script for building networks and extract metrics using RNACOREX.
 Outputs are saved in 'PLOS Results'.